 During the SJT, apprentices are presented with 60 multiple-choice questions based on real life scenarios.
 The questions used will draw on the stated knowledge and skills elements of the standard and focus on the higher order competencies, allowing candidates to demonstrate the full breadth of their judgement and understanding.
 Candidates who achieve more than 40 correct marks will pass the assessment, with those achieving 50-54 achieving a Merit and those achieving 55 or more a Distinction.
 Candidates must complete the SJT before moving on to the Professional Discussion.

 The Professional Discussion (PD)

 The PD is the final method of assessment to achieve End-Point Assessment with this standard.
-As with the SJT, candidates will be assessed against the knowledge, skills and behaviours set out in the apprenticeship standard, but this time with a structured interview.
-From a bank of pre-set questions, apprentices will be probed in such a way that enables them to demonstrate the content of the standard.
+A candidates knowledge, skills and behaviours will be assessed.
+This assessment will follow the requirements of the apprenticeship standard.
+However, this assessment will also include a structured interview.
+Apprentices also work through a bank of pre-set questions.
+They will then need to demonstrate their content knowledge of the standard.
 PDs will cover approximately 15 standardised stimulus questions over the course of 45 minutes.
-Candidates will be rated as either having either unsatisfactory achievement, or achievement sufficient for a Pass, Merit or Distinction.
+Candidates will receive an unsatisfactory achievement or achievement.
+Then, the apprentice will receive either a Pass, Merit or Distinction.